nylander/GAAS/annotation/CheatSheet/gxf.md

 The tags/key-name of the **<attribute>** field started with 9 mandatories and 34 optionals (30 from Havanna project and 4 specific to Genecode).
 The most recent description of the format shows that it has existed until 11 different mandatory tags, but depending of the version and the line (feature type) the number of mandatory tags has varied a lot.
 There is also 76 that are optionals (70 comes from of a special set of tags, and 6 are specifics).
 For GRCh38 annotation lifted back to GRCh3 there is 6 other optional tags.

 ## GTF3
-(2013)
+(2015)

 This version is unofficial.
 I call it like that to differentiate it against the other GTF flavors.
-Originally Ensembl has created the GTF format that has been then slighly modified into GTF2 and then broadly used.
+Originally Ensembl has created the GTF format that has been then slightly modified into GTF2 and then broadly used.
 Ensembl has adopted GTF2 and used only 4 different type of feature (CDS, exon, start_codon, stop_codon) and a lot of specific attributes.
-In the new GTF flavor they adopted from release 75, which I call GTF version 3,  more features types are used: gene, transcript, exon, CDS, Selenocysteine, start_codon, stop_codon, and UTR (three_prime_utr and five_prime_utr).
+Then they adopted from release 75 the GTF 2.5.
+More features types are used: gene, transcript, exon, CDS, Selenocysteine, start_codon, stop_codon, and UTR.
+Then from release 82 they move on in the format I call GTF3 where they replaced UTR by three_prime_utr and five_prime_utr.

 # Resume